The five labours of Europe:

 Internal Market and External Dimension

-Europe and Direct Investment in the resto of the World
+Europe and Direct Investment in the rest of the World

 Direct lnvestment in the EU

-Denonstrating the benefits of the Single Markel Through the Absurd:
+Demonstrating the benefits of the Single Market Through the Absurd: The United Kingdom After Brexit

 A Weak Single Market in Services